mLamneck/SDDS/readme.md

 # SDDS (Self-Describing-Data-Structure)
-A lightweight, dependency-free C++ library to write event-driven processes with self-generating user interfaces primarily for Arduino.
+A lightweight C++ library for event-driven applications with auto-generated user interfaces.

 ## Table of contents
 - [Why use this library](#why-use-this-library)